diablodale/dp.kinect/README.md

 The externals available in the Beta has a limited lifespan; typically 4 weeks from the release date.
 The intention is to encourage frequent updating and feedback during the Beta period.

-Current Beta version is v0.5.6 with an expiration date of 30 Nov 2012.
+Current Beta version is v0.5.8 with an expiration date of 20 Dec 2012.
 **Scroll down** the following page to the Download Packages section!
 Download is at **scroll down the page** https://github.com/diablodale/dp.kinect/downloads